 He has served as non-executive director of major Israeli companies, including Bezeq Ltd., Israel Chemicals Ltd., and the Jerusalem Economic Corporation Ltd. Currently, he is Chairman of Asquith Israel, a start-up merchant bank.
 He was a board member of the Tel-Aviv Chamber of Commerce and the Israel Export Institute.
 He has a special passion for Israel-Diaspora relations and was Chairman of the Israeli Forum, The Israeli Amuta of the San Francisco Jewish Federation and the Mayors’ Committee on Israel-Diaspora Relations He is the author of Destination America, published 1986.

 Mr. Ben-Tovim holds an MBA from the Hebrew University.
 He was a Senior Lecturer at Open University and at the Israeli campus of the University of Derby.
 He was born in Tel Aviv in 1950 and lives in Kfar Shmaryahu with his wife Judith, an interior designer.
 Together they have 3 married children and 3 grandchildren.
-He has served in the Israel Defense Forces and is a Major in the reserves.
+He has served in the Israel Defense Forces and retired as a Major in the reserve forces.

 Clive Lipshitz has extensive experience in alternative investments strategy, marketing, product and business development.
 He has been involved in the launch of more than 30 new businesses and funds that in aggregate account for more than $10bn in AuM and are in such diverse asset classes as infrastructure, commodities, real estate, credit, and various emerging market strategies.
 He has been responsible for launching new funds offered to institutional, private bank, and retail investors in the U.S., Europe, and Asia and for establishing strategic distribution relationships and joint ventures.